BarRaider/streamdeck-voicemeeter/README.md

 - Option to turn off the Live feedback and set the title to whatever you want

 ##### Advanced fields explained:
-- Mode1 Key Press - The configuration to set when we're toggling into Mode1
+- Mode1 Key Press - The configuration to set when we're toggling into Mode1 -> Use this to turn ON the setting e.g. `Strip[0].Mute=1`
 - Mode1 Check - True/False value to determine if we're in Mode1.
 Example: If you input: `Strip[0].Mute` the plugin will determine you're in Mode1 every time Strip0 is muted.
 - Mode1 Image - Customizable image that will be shown when you're in Mode1
-- Mode2 Key Press - The configuration to set when we're toggling into Mode2
+- Mode2 Key Press - The configuration to set when we're toggling into Mode2 -> Use this to turn OFF the setting e.g. `Strip[0].Mute=0`
 - Mode2 Key Press - Customizable image that will be shown when you're in Mode1
 - Title - Used to determine if you want a dynamic title (Based on the "Title Value" field) or a static title (Based on the "Title field" at the very top)
 - Title Value - Value to display in the title.
 Example: If you input: `Strip[0].Mono` it will display `1` when Mono is enabled on Strip0 and `0` otherwise.